Ear Surgery (Otoplasty) New York City

 The Consultation: Creating Your Plastic Surgery Plan

-Dr. Cangello will ask about your goals for your otoplasty and the look you hope to achieve.
+Dr. Cangello will ask about your goals and the look you hope to achieve.
 He will conduct a physical examination, which includes taking measurements of your ears.
-Dr. Cangello will then describe his surgical approach to the otoplasty.
+Dr. Cangello will then describe his surgical approach

-Dr. Cangello will answer your questions and explain how to prepare for your otoplasty, as well as what you can expect following your surgery.
+Dr. Cangello will answer your questions and explain how to prepare for your procedure, as well as what you can expect following your surgery.

 Preparing for Otoplasty